mbelgrader/BarFindr/README.md

 Map icons based on location will add to the user experience.
 Beer icons for locations that specialize in craft beer.
 Martini glasses for craft cocktail lounges.
 Turntables for nightclubs.

 ### Colorized map
-A customized map color scheme to match the theme colors.
+A customized map color scheme to match the theme.

 ### Geolocation
 Utilize the geolocation api to display the current users location.